Cruise (autonomous vehicle): Suspension of operations and eventual shut down

 In October 2023, following a barrage of safety concerns and incidents since Cruise received approval in August 2023 for round-the-clock robotaxi service in San Francisco, the California DMV suspended Cruise's self-driving car permits following an investigation of a pedestrian collision, effective immediately.
 Three days later, Cruise announced it would temporarily halt robotaxi operations nationwide.
 Outside of California, the voluntary nationwide scope expansion suspended services in Arizona (Phoenix), Texas (Austin, Dallas, and Houston), and Florida (Miami).

 On November 8, Cruise announced a recall of 950 autonomous vehicles, to be implemented by an over-the-air software update, as a result of the pedestrian collision.
 The next day, Cruise announced it had laid off an unspecified number of contingent workers who had supported autonomous vehicle operations; at the time, Cruise had an estimated 4,000 full-time employees.

 On November 19, CEO Kyle Vogt announced his resignation from Cruise in the wake of the suspension.
-GM appointed Mo Elshenawy, Cruise’s executive vice president of engineering, and Craig Glidden, GM's General Counsel, as co-presidents.
+GM appointed Mo Elshenawy, Cruise's executive vice president of engineering, and Craig Glidden, GM's General Counsel, as co-presidents.

 A subsequent internal investigation conducted by Quinn Emanuel Urquhart & Sullivan and released in January 2024 concluded that the DMV's suspension of Cruise's operations was largely the result of deficient leadership at Cruise.
 At that time, the company remained under investigation by the U.S. Department of Justice and the U.S. Securities and Exchange Commission.

 On June 25, 2024, the company announced Marc Whitten, a former Amazon and Microsoft executive, as its new CEO.

 In December 2024, GM stopped funding Cruise.
 Work on autonomous vehicles was to be incorporated into development of advanced driver assistance systems for personal vehicles, no longer funding autonomous taxis.
 The restructuring process is planned to be completed by mid-2025.

 In February 2025, the merger of Cruise into GM was completed, with plans to develop technology for personal vehicles rather than robotaxis.
-GM also announced that it would integrate Cruise technology the Super Cruise system.
+GM also announced that it would integrate Cruise technology into its Super Cruise system.

+In December 2025, GM attempted to revive Cruise after its failure following the merger, and hired former Tesla exceutive Ronalee Mann in order to embark on a new autonomous vehicle push.
+This is in an effort to renew its driverless car push.